JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 30!: 06 Feburary, 2019

+**Today's progress**: Time spent: 1hr

+I had done a lot of the OOP part of learning Javascript with FCC and have found it fairly easy to understand The only thing I didn't understand was somewhere they magically made animal become the supertype?

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day30:
+Time Spent:1hr
+Thoughts: I left the last 3 parts of object oriented programming for tomorrow as they were a different concept completely, the object orientation I find much easier than algorithms maybe I need to problem solve more?
+#100daysofcode #FreeCodeCamp

 ### Day 29: 05 Feburary, 2019